 Get Metaphor and Simile Savvy Through Writing

-It started with “see Spot run,” and quickly progressed to “see Spot run, the brown dog, run after the stick.”
-But in the development of your child's writing, what about “see Spot, the brown dog, run like the wind after the stick”?
-This last sentence uses a literary device called simile, and if your middle schooler hasn't run into it yet, she's about to.
+It started with “See Spot run.”
+Then it quickly progressed to “See Spot, the brown dog, run after the stick.”
+But how about a sentence like this one?
+“See Spot, the brown dog, run like the wind after the stick.”
+The previous sentence uses a literary device called simile, and if your middle schooler hasn't run into it yet, she's about to.

 But how do literary devices work?
-And how to help your middle schooler go from literal meaning to abstract expression in writing?
+And how do you help your middle schooler go from literal meaning to abstract expression in writing?
 Here's a review of some common literary devices, and a fun creative writing activity to make things like metaphor a piece of cake!

 What You Need:

 - Familiarize your middle-schooler with these common terms:

 - Metaphor: comparing two dissimilar things as though one is actually the other, as in “Your room is a pigsty.”
 Is there really dirt and slop in your child’s room?
 Of course not, but by linking the two, you send a clear message: your room is a mess, and it's time to clean it up!